Health Care Professional Information

 How It Works

 Bottom Line: Oldenlandia diffusa showed anticancer effects in lab studies.
 Human data are lacking.

 Oldenlandia diffusa is an herb found in East Asia and Southern China.
 It is used in traditional Chinese medicine for the treatment of liver diseases, snake bite and tumors.
 Laboratory studies suggest that this herb may inhibit the growth of cancer cells and kill them by causing apoptosis (programmed cell death), and by stimulating the immune system to destroy or engulf tumor cells.
 Studies show that certain chemicals found in the herb help lower cholesterol in mice and have anti-inflammatory effects in mice with rheumatoid arthritis.

 More research is necessary to confirm whether this herb can be used safely and effectively for any condition in humans.

-A 2008 study conducted in mice with acute inflammation and rheumatoid arthritis found that a component of Oldenlandia diffusa had anti-inflammatory effects and did not induce gastric problems compared to mice treated with ibuprofen (a non steroidal anti-inflammatory drug).
+A study in mice showed that a component of O. diffusa had anti-inflammatory effects and it did not induce gastric problems compared to mice treated with ibuprofen (a non steroidal anti-inflammatory drug).

-There is poor quality control of Oldenlandia diffusa in the herbal market.
-Two similar species — Corymbosa LAM and Oldenlandia tenelliflora BL — are commonly used as substitutes for Herba Oldenlandiae (powdered form of Oldenlandia diffusa).
+Poor quality control has been reported with products containing of O. diffusa.
+Two similar species — Corymbosa LAM and Oldenlandia tenelliflora BL — are commonly used as substitutes for Herba Oldenlandiae (the powdered form of O. diffusa).